Support and wellbeing

 International students

-Before you arrive, we’re on hand to help with immigration, visas and finance issues.
-Once you’re here, we run socials, buddy schemes and offer free English language support to help you settle in as quickly as possible.
-You’ll find friends and settle into life at Brookes in no time!
+Our International Student Advice Team (ISAT) is on hand to help with immigration, visas and finance issues before you arrive.
+Once you’re here, the team runs socials, buddy schemes and offers free English language support to help you settle in as quickly as possible.

 Study skills